 Philadelphia, PA, USAJason D. Christie, M.D., M.S. is the Chief of the Pulmonary, Allergy, and Critical Care Division.
 He is Professor of Medicine in the Department of Medicine and Professor of Epidemiology in the Department of Biostatistics and Epidemiology at the University of Pennsylvania.
 He is a Senior Scholar in the Center for Clinical Epidemiology and Biostatistics.
 His career is focused on translational research studies of the risks, pathogenesis, treatment, and outcomes of acute lung injury (ALI) in the transplant and non-transplant human populations.
 Through leadership of the Center for Translational Lung Biology, Dr. Christie brings together clinicians, bench scientists, epidemiologists, and statisticians to build multidisciplinary research teams.
 His research integrates new knowledge generated from bench studies with epidemiology approaches in well-phenotyped, large human populations to generate new definitions of human syndromes, improved diagnostics and prognostics, and targeted therapy approaches in advanced lung diseases and critical illness.

-Indianapolis, IN, USADr.
+Detroit, MI, USADr.
 Jennifer Cowger is the medical director of the Henry Ford Mechanical Circulatory Support Program in Detroit, Michigan.
 She has a masters in biostatistics & clinical trial design from the University of Michigan and is the chair of the IMACS research committee and is on the DAAP Committee of INTERMACS.
 She joined the ISHLT board of directors in 2017 and is a liaison for the Education committee.